Dr. Donald R. Eastman III's Remarks

-If you go through college, and the life which follows, without failure – it means you simply haven't reached high enough, haven't been ambitious enough.
-It may help you to recall that George Washington lost almost all of his early battles, that Abraham Lincoln lost nearly every election in which he was a candidate, and that Michael Jordan was cut from his high school basketball team as a sophomore.
+If you go through college, and the life which follows, without failure - it means you simply haven't reached high enough, haven't been ambitious enough.
+It may help you to recall that George Washington lost almost all of his early battles, that Abraham Lincoln lost nearly every election in which he was a candidate, or that Michael Jordan was cut from his high school basketball team as a sophomore.
 Without failure, there can be no great successes.
-As the great American poet Wendell Berry says, "The mind that is not baffled is not employed.
-The impeded stream is the one that sings."

-I have grown to love, and hope that you will too, Dr. Johnson's famous line from Boswell's Tour of the Hebrides:"Every season of life has its proper duties."
-In your first year at Eckerd College, you now begin a new season of your lives.
-You enter the educated world, to take up your "proper duties" – and you do so not simply to learn, but to construct a meaningful life, to prepare yourselves for the service your talents make possible – for the service and leadership your country and your world impatiently await.
+Four years from now, you may recall Dr. Johnson's famous line from James Boswell's Tour of the Hebrides: "Every season of life has its proper duties."
+As freshmen, you now begin a new season of your lives.
+You enter the educated world, to take up your "proper duties" - and you do so not simply to learn, but to construct a meaningful life, to prepare yourselves for the service your talents make possible - for the service and leadership your country and your world impatiently await.